DATAREEL: Automated Data-Driven Video Story Generation with Animations

 \subsection{Task Formulation}

-We define the \emph{data reel} generation task as generating, from a given data table, user intent, and target animation duration, a renderable HTML based on the D3.js library.
-The output HTML consist of a sequence of animated chart animations, paired with narrative subtitles, that together form a coherent data-driven story consistent with the user’s stated intent.
-Using headless browser, the generated animation is rendered and screenshots of the browser are captured at regular intervals, ultimately assembled into a video.
+We define the \emph{data reel} generation task as generating, from a given data table, user intent, and target animation duration, and a reference image specifying the visual style, a renderable HTML based on the D3.js library.
+The final output is the HTML code which consist of a sequence of animated chart animations, paired with narrative subtitles, that together form a coherent data-driven story aligned with the user’s stated intent.
+Here, \emph{user intent} refers to the high-level narrative goal that the generated \emph{data reel} should communicate.
+For example, in the data reel shown in \Cref{fig:example_gpt4o_mini}, the intent is: ``\textit{To demonstrate China's shift from being a major arms buyer to a significant global arms producer and exporter, highlighting its ambition for self-reliance and growing influence}.''
+The generated HTML is rendered in a headless browser, where screenshots are captured at regular intervals and assembled into the final video.
 In real-world \emph{data reels}, such narratives are typically delivered through spoken voiceovers.
-However, to simplify the task for current models and to avoid challenges related to audio–video synchronization \citep{fernandez2024divas}, we represent narration exclusively through on-screen subtitles in our task setup.
+However, to simplify the task for current models and to avoid challenges related to audio–video synchronization \citep{fernandez2024divas}, we represent narration exclusively through on-screen subtitles in our task.